 Currently, customers can’t apply for an SVR mortgage with HSBC.

 When deciding on a mortgage, you also have payment choices to make:

 With a capital repayment mortgage, the monthly repayments include an element which repays the borrowed capital, as well as a payment for the monthly interest of the loan.

 With this repayment method, you can ensure your mortgage is fully paid off at the end of the mortgage period.

 With an interest-only mortgage, your monthly payment only covers the interest charged on your loan for that month, so the amount you owe in capital doesn’t reduce over time.

 You'll need to demonstrate to the lender that you’ll have some way of paying off the debt in the future (such as an investment or a second property you could sell).
 Interest-only mortgages are commonly chosen when you’re buying to let.

-If they are currently available, a 95% loan to value (LTV) mortgage allows first-time buyers to contribute a 5% deposit.
+A 95% loan to value (LTV) mortgage allows buyers to contribute a 5% deposit.
 If eligible, this means you could potentially borrow up to 95% of your property’s value or the purchase price (whichever is lower).

 Your property may be repossessed if you do not keep up repayments on your mortgage.